ievaaleksandravica/nodejs-basics/README.md

    * calling & returning forecast using a callback function `utils/geocode.js`
    * callback chaining - calling forecast callback within geocoding function.
    * adding `process.argv` to get location from the terminal
+   * refactored using destructuring and es6 object shorthand

 * `utils/geocode.js`
    * geocode callback function using `mapbox` api
    * Error handling
       * low level errors, where error argument exists and response is not defined
       * no matching results - there is a response but with error code
    * returning respective data in callback
+   * refactored using destructuring and es6 object shorthand
 * `utils/forecast.js`
    * forecast callback function using `weatherStack` api
    * Error handling
       * low level errors, where error argument exists and response is not defined
       * no matching results - there is a response but with error code
    * returning respective data in callback
+   * refactored using destructuring and es6 object shorthand
 ![image](https://user-images.githubusercontent.com/79845207/137351073-db37d833-c063-47f6-809e-84b7d225c1f9.png)